 7. Use a text mask to turn a Valentine’s message into a work of art

-We crafted this bold, but simple, look by adding a text mask image to our Arrow Amour template.
+We crafted this bold, but simple, look by adding a text mask image to a blank canvas.
 When creating this look keep in mind that you want to use a fat font to let your texture/image show through, and the shorter the message the better for maximum effect.
 Think: LOVE, or YOU + ME, or even US if you’re really going for a minimalistic vibe.

 How to make a text mask in PicMonkey:

-See all that good stuff in action with our text mask video tutorial.
+See all that good stuff mapped out in PicMonkey's text mask tutorial.

 8. Marry graphics and pics for a perfect union

 Love this look?
-Make it yours with our super sweet collection of Valentine’s Day graphics.
-Of course there are roses, hearts, cupids, kissy lips and champagne — all of which you’ll find in Themes > Sweethearts.
-But go ahead and think outside the box (of chocolates), too, and browse our other bazillion overlays from the Graphics tab for speech bubbles, dogs, bicycles, zodiac symbols, and tacos because who doesn’t love tacos?
+Make it yours with our super sweet folder of Valentine photo cards graphics.
+Of course there are roses, hearts, cupids, kissy lips, and champagne — all of which you’ll find in Themes > Sweethearts.
+But go ahead and think outside the box (of chocolates), too, and browse our other bazillion overlays from the Graphics tab for speech bubbles, dogs, bicycles, zodiac symbols, and tacos – because who doesn’t love tacos?

 How to add a graphic and photo overlay in PicMonkey:

 Click the Graphics or Themes tab to add overlays.